vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week4/day22.md

 That means we will just be asking the `ArrayList` to store `String` objects representing the file names.
 Keeping things simple at this stage will help to avoid obscuring the key concepts we are trying to illustrate, which are the creation and usage of a collection object.
-Later in the chapter, we will add further sophistication to make a more viable music organizer and player.
+Later in the discussion, we will add further sophistication to make a more viable music organizer and player.
 We will assume that each music file represents a single music track.
 The example files we have provided with the project have both the artist’s name and the track’s title embedded in the file name, and we will use this feature later.
 For the time being, here are the basic